JuliaParallel/Dagger.jl/docs/src/index.md

 For more details: [Datadeps](@ref)

 ### Syntax

-The Dagger.spawn_datadeps() function is used to create a "datadeps region" where tasks are executed with parallelism controlled by specified dependencies.
+The Dagger.spawn_datadeps() function is used to create a "datadeps region" where tasks are executed with parallelism controlled by specified dependencies:

 ```julia
 Dagger.spawn_datadeps() do